Amateraisu/food_engine-/README.md

 ## About

-This project is made as part of our module, SC2006 Software Engineering
+We are SC2006 group 3 and this project is made as part of our module, SC2006 Software Engineering

 The Food Engine is an intuitive and easy way to help people to find nearby restaurants and gather with other people.